jon-jacky/home/recent.md

   <https://news.ycombinator.com/item?id=17852876> "... a very incomplete
   implementation. ...
 The fact that this is RISCV is somewhat of a red herring as you could do a similar thing with a restricted subset of MIPS or ARM or even x86 ..."
+BUT author answers: "although 25% of RV32I instruction set is missing in my implementation, there is no side effect, ... since the gcc generates by default exactly the implemented subset and nothing more.
+I think this is a very important advantage in the RISCV architecture when compared with others and I dont think the gcc will have the same benevolent behaviour in the case of ARM or x86."

 27 Aug 2018